The Players Championship

 There is also one other thing that connects some of the historical winners and that’s as follows….

-This list includes KJ Choi, Clark, Sergio, Stenson, Kuchar and Fowler.
+This list going back to 2010 includes Tim Clark, KJ Choi, Garcia, Stenson, Kuchar, and Fowler.

 Finally there is also so something about Sawgrass that has helped return some of these names to the winners enclosure after a lean period with regards to victories.

 To clarify if we again look at the last ten winners we find the following;